-Take every precaution at the point of sale.
-It’s important to take extra steps such as:
+Take every precaution at the point of sale as it is important to take extra steps such as:

 - Never pay for shipping or wire funds

-- Only use your own shipping company; not a company requested by cardholder
+- Only use your own shipping company; not a company requested by the cardholder

 - Check your batches daily!
-Especially if you are on automatic settlement and have an online store.
-This gives you the opportunity to identify if fraud is taking place, void the transaction, and then contact risk/tech support for help.
+Especially if you are on automatic settlement and have an online store

-If you aren't comfortable with the sale or the sale seems suspicious in any way, you have the right to deny the sale or ask for the cardholder to pay using alternate form of payment (i.e. wire, money order, cash).
+If you aren't comfortable with the sale or the sale seems suspicious in any way, you have the right to deny the sale or ask for the cardholder to pay using an alternate form of payment (i.e., wire transfer, money order, cash, etc.).